DataDog/datadog-cdk-constructs/README.md

 **Only available in datadog-cdk-constructs-v2**

-To automatically grant your Lambda execution roles read access to a given secret, pass in `apiKeySecret` in place of `apiKeySecretArn` when initializing the Datadog construct.
+To automatically grant your Lambda execution roles read access to a given secret, pass in `apiKeySecret` in place of `apiKeySecretArn` when initializing the DatadogLambda construct.

 ```typescript
 const { Secret } = require('aws-cdk-lib/aws-secretsmanager');